-What attributes constitute a good vision?
+What attributes constitute a sustainable vision of change?

 Your employees must be able to understand how change is positive for both themselves and the company.
 They also need to know exactly what the impacts will be on them on a daily basis.

 Kotter is still used as a reference in our modern-day visions of change.
 Drawing on his analysis and our observations in the field, we have identified the following necessary attributes to creating a strong vision: